The Stellar Initial Mass Function of Early Dark Matter-free Gas Objects: Results

-Given that jet feedback plays a minor role in the overall star formation efficiency in these clouds, we can next ask whether it impacts the masses of the stars formed.
+Given that our implemented jet feedback plays a minor role in the overall star formation efficiency in our simulated clouds, we can next ask whether it impacts the masses of the stars formed.
 In Figure~\ref{fig:IMF}, we show the stellar IMF of the $4$ simulations.
-The low-metallicity runs are shown in the left panel, and the $10^{-4}$~Z$_\odot$ runs are shown in the right panel.
+The low-metallicity runs are shown in the top panel, and the $10^{-4}$~Z$_\odot$ runs are shown in the bottom panel.
 Runs with jets are indicated with solid lines, and runs without jets are indicated with dashed lines.
-We also report fits to the high-mass end of the IMF of the form $dN/dM \propto M^{\alpha}$.
+We also report fits to the high-mass (M $\geq 0.3$~M$_\odot$, see Appendix~\ref{ssec:Convergence} for justification) end of the IMF of the form $dN/dM \propto M^{\alpha}$.
 For the low-metallicity runs, we find $\alpha=-0.32\pm0.12$ $(-0.20\pm0.05)$ for the case without (with) jets.
 For the $10^{-4}$~Z$_\odot$ runs, we find $\alpha=-0.16\pm0.05$ $(-0.40\pm0.05)$ for the case without (with) jets.
 Through a K-S test, we find no significant differences in $\alpha$ for the low-metallicity case ($p=0.35$ that the differences between the two distributions are due to random chance), but find support for significant differences in the high-metallicity case ($p=0.03$).
 In the high-metallicity case, we find a significantly steeper slope in the IMF with jets than without, owing to enhanced low-mass star abundances as the jets disrupt accretion flows.